sirishak27/DemoRepo/README.md

-This is my Demp project on GitHub.
+This is my Demo Project on GitHub.